 Here are links to various photo collections.
 Kim and I (plus friends & relatives) have been traipsing about the world; taking pictures wherever we go.
 If it so interests you - here's a glimpse into Robert & Kim's adventures.
 (Most of the photos are from places in Colorado, but you'll find a few pages of photos from other places as well.)
 Enjoy!

-(Many of my photo galleries were created using iPhoto (currently in the process of being phased out for yet another new application called 'Photos') and a plugin (which no longer works with the current version of iPhoto (version 9 or later)) called BetterHTMLExport.
+(Many of my photo galleries were created using iPhoto and a plugin (which stopped working with iPhoto version 9) called BetterHTMLExport.
 Now I'm using Apple's 'Photos' application.
-With the demise of Apple's MobileMe* services (which had some awesome photo gallery software) I find myself using a php/mysql powered photo Gallery hosted on my webserver.
+With the demise of Apple's MobileMe* services (which had some awesome photo gallery software) I find myself using a php/mysql powered photo Gallery application hosted on my webserver.
 This new gallery application is powerful, but it isn't as elegant or tightly integrated as the now abandoned MobileMe Gallery.